Note: This video was made using an older version of the software.

 Note: For more detailed help, visit the Verbum Support center.

 You can set any tab to show two resources and then link them to scroll together.
-Not only does this take advantage of your screen space, but it also enhances your study by making more information visible at a time.
+Not only does this take advantage of your screen space, but it also enhances your study be making more information visible at a time.

 Note: If you need some help setting up layouts, go to the mobile home screen and choose a default Quickstart layout.
 Learn more about split screens, linked tabs, or saved layouts.

-Notes, Clippings, and Highlights
+Notes, clippings, and highlights

 There are several ways to mark important details in your study.
 Knowing which tools are available to you can help you choose the best tool for each portion of your study.

-- Notes: Notes are your personal comments on any book in your library.
-Tap and hold until blue handles appear and the word is selected.
-Drag the handles to complete your selection and then tap Note in the selection menu.
+in the Insights Panel.
 This anchors your personal comments to your selected text and inserts a small note icon by default so you can quickly view your note.
 The notes tool makes it easy to sort, filter, and search to find previous notes.
 You can also group individual notes by notebooks for further organization.
 Learn more about the notes tool.

-- Clippings: Clippings are personal collections of saved quotations.
+Clippings: Clippings are personal collections of saved quotations.
 They help you pull together important quotes and insights on any theme, passage, or topic.
-To add any selection to a clippings document, tap and hold on a book until blue handles appear and the word is selected.
-Drag the handles to complete your selection and then tap Clipping in the selection menu.
-Learn more about the clippings tool.
+To add any selection to a clippings document, tap and hold on your book until blue handles appear and the word is selected.
+Drag the handles to complete your selection and then tap Clip

 Reading plans